Michael Wheeler (politician)

 Michael Joseph Wheeler is a British Labour Party politician who has served as Member of Parliament (MP) for Worsley and Eccles since 2024.

 Early life and education

 He has worked as a Political Officer for the USDAW trade union and studied at Lancaster University.

 Political career

 Wheeler was elected to represent Eccles ward on Salford City Council in a 2011 by-election.
 He was re-elected in 2014 and 2018, but did not seek re-election in 2021.

 In the 2024 General Election, Wheeler was elected Member of Parliament (MP) for Worsley and Eccles with 20,277 votes (47.7%) and a majority of 11,091.

 On 3 March 2025, Wheeler replaced Mark Ferguson on the Commons Select Committee of Privileges.

+Wheeler was appointed an assistant whip on 22 July 2026.